Joe Penhall’s Birthday at the Royal Court Theatre

 The concept of the play is thought provoking and definitely worth a visit.
 Louise Brealey’s nurse (Natasha) compliments and supports the focus couple warmly, and the make-up of the prop bump is crafted so well it is utterly believable and convincingly revealed throughout.
 Oh, and we all love a little dig at the NHS, which Penhall teases us with sufficiently enough.
 Do catch it if you can.

-To book for the last week of Birthday visit here.
+Birthday is at the Royal Court Theatre until 4th August 2012.
+To book for the last week visit the theatre’s website here.